adrian-j-perez/ajp-static-website/Run-local-server.md

 # Optional Config Option

-by using `http.server` you can change the port and the directory location that it will serve up can be useful if you current environment is already using the default port of 8000
+by using `http.server` you can change the port and the directory location that it will serve up, which can be useful if your current environment is already using the default port of 8000

 ## Port

 `python -m http.server <port-number>`

 example:
 `python -m http.server 8080`